txstate-etc/oracle-async/README.md

 ```
 As illustrated above, an iterator needs to be cleaned up when your code is aborted before reaching the end, or it will leak a connection.
 Remember to `await iterator.return()` if you are going to abandon the iterator, and inside try/catch/finally blocks in your row processing code.
 An SQL query error will show up on the first `await iterator.next()` and does not need to be cleaned up.
 ## Transactions
 A method is provided to support working inside a transaction.
-Since the core Db object is a mssql pool, you
+Since the core Db object is an oracle pool, you
 cannot send transaction commands without this method, as each command would end up on a different connection.

 To start a transaction, provide a callback that MUST return a promise (just make it async).
 A new instance of